ihasq/apollo/README.md

 Browser-based Cline clone with supression and divisioning.

 ## What's innovative
-Cuts down input token cost to 75% maximum.
++ Cuts down input token cost to 75% maximum.
++ Use comments to track changes like Apollo 11, which reduces git object access.

 ## Prequesties
 Currently working Node.js, Deno, or Bun.